selfmd/docs/docs/connect/mcp.md

 ### Discovery (4 tools)

 Public states are announced across the network.
-Any agent can discover and join them.
+Any agent can discover and join them without an invitation.

 | Tool | Params | What it does |
 |------|--------|-------------|